-If then this be our tidings, that Christ is risen from the dead, how is it that some among you say, there is no resurrection of the dead?
-But if there be no resurrection of the dead, then Christ is not risen; and. if Christ be not risen, vain is the message we proclaim, and, vain the faith with which you heard it.
-Moreover, we are found. guilty of false witness against God; because we bore witness of God that He raised Christ from the dead, whom He did not raise, if indeed the dead rise not.
-For if there be no resurrection of the dead, Christ himself 96 is not risen.
+dead, whom He did not raise, if indeed the dead rise not.
+For if there be no resurrection of the dead, Christ himself 94 is not risen.
 And if Christ be not risen, your faith is vain, you are still in your sins.
 Moreover, if this be so, they who have fallen asleep in Christ, perished when they died.
 If in this life only we have hope in Christ, we are of all men most miserable.
-But now, Christ is risen from the dead; the first fruits 97 of all who sleep.
+But now, Christ is risen from the dead; the first fruits 95 of all who sleep.

 For since by man came death, by man came also the resurrection of the dead.
 For as, in Adam, all men die, so, in Christ, shall all be raised to life.
 But each in his own order; Christ, the first fruits; afterwards they who are Christ's at His appearing; finally, the end shall come, when He shall give up His kingdom to God His Father, having destroyed all other dominion, and authority, and power.
+For He must reign "till He hath put all enemies under His feet."
+(Psalm 110:1)